 Evil Genius: Like any industrialist, he no doubt outsources a lot of his work, but he's nonetheless shown to have a technical background, and is responsible for the production of much of Columbia's high technology, including Songbird and the Handymen.
 This is why Comstock hired him to assassinate the Luteces, as only he had the skill to sabotage their machine in such a way that their deaths would look like an accident.

-Family Values Villain: As part of his "upstanding Christian" public image, he insists he can't allow his workers any sort of leisure time, lest their idle hands turn to women, whiskey and dice.
+Family Values Villain: As part of his "upstanding follower of The Founders" public image, he insists he can't allow his workers any sort of leisure time, lest their idle hands turn to whiskey, women, and dice.
+As shown in Burial at Sea, his private altar is actually shrouded in dust, and mocking comments from Fink himself are scrawled on the floor and statues.
+There's even a knife jammed into The Word of the Prophet book on the pew.

 In Love with Your Carnage: Upon observing Booker in combat at the fairground, Fink starts sending him compliments by way of gifts.
 It turns out that he's actually hoping to employ Booker as his new security chief after the old one, uh, got the sack.